-In the example above, the user BMW will be logged in using NT Authentication when connected to the network.
-If no NTNAME/Domain can be found (ie, not connected to the network), the user will be prompted to use UserID and Password for identification (A/123 in this example).
+In the example above, the user BMW is logged in using NT Authentication when connected to the network.
+If no NTNAME/Domain is found (ie, not connected to the network), the user is prompted to use UserID and Password for identification (A/123 in this example).

-One common mistake is to put this information on the same row:
+One common mistake is to put this information on the same row like: